 Monetization strategy

-Sasha’s and Vincent’s affiliate marketing breakthrough came when they were accepted into the Booking.com affiliate program through Travelpayouts, after previous rejections on other platforms.
+Sasha and Vincent’s affiliate marketing breakthrough came when they were accepted into the Booking.com affiliate program through Travelpayouts, after previous rejections on other platforms.
 Since then, they’ve had some great months – their best brought in nearly €3,000, mainly from Booking.com and GetYourGuide.

-What makes them a successful affiliate marketer is their mix of text links, button links, and a “quick booking box” near the top of posts for readers who don’t scroll far down.
+What makes them successful affiliate marketers is their mix of text links, button links, and a “quick booking box” near the top of posts for readers who don’t scroll far down.
 They always highlight what makes the accommodation or tour special, sharing their own experiences and focusing on what’s unique, like room layout or standout guides.
 They also add a resources section at the end of posts as one last shot at converting readers.

 Traffic and promotion